00SteinsGate00/CaffeImageDataPrepare/README.md

-# Caffe Image Datbase Prepare
+# Caffe Image Database Prepare

 When you download image datasets from the internet, they often come seperated into folders per class.